morningspace/lab-k8s-playground/docs/APIC-Quick-Guide.md

 # Quick Guide to Launch APIC Playground

-This guide will work you through the steps to launch [IBM API Connect(APIC)](https://www.ibm.com/support/knowledgecenter/en/SSMNED_2018/mapfiles/getting_started.html) on top of the all-in-one Kubernetes playground for a cluster with 3 worker nodes on a single machine!
+This guide will work you through the steps to launch [IBM API Connect(APIC)](https://www.ibm.com/support/knowledgecenter/en/SSMNED_2018/mapfiles/getting_started.html) on top of the All-in-One Kubernetes Playground for a cluster with 3 worker nodes on a single machine!

 ## Step 1.
 Prepare the playground